 Millions of years ago, blood clots helped stop humans from bleeding to death after they were bitten by saber-tooth tigers, Hofmann explains.
 Nowadays, blood clots can still be helpful if we get injured, but they also can form for other reasons, which can be harmful.

-Superficial thrombophlebitis is the least serious type of blood clot.
+1. Superficial thrombophlebitis.
+This is the least serious type of blood clot.
 It forms in a vein near the skin’s surface.
-Although it’s less harmful, this type of clot should still get checked out by a doctor as it sometimes leads to deep vein thrombosis.
+Although it’s less harmful, this type of clot should still be checked out by a doctor as it sometimes leads to deep vein thrombosis.

 In the lungs, a blood clot can cause what’s called a pulmonary embolism.
 According to the Centers for Disease Control and Prevention, 25% of people with a pulmonary embolism die without warning.
 Pulmonary embolisms are the leading cause of death in those with cancer, aside the cancer itself.